4 Steps to Improve Project Stakeholder Engagement

 • Upward Influence: Senior management.

-• Downward Influence: Project team, subject matter experts.
+• Downward Influence: Project team and subject matter experts.

 • Outward Influence: External groups like suppliers.